astarte-platform/astarte-device-sdk-rust/examples/README.md

 # Common prerequisites

 All the examples above have some common prerequisites:
-- An up to date installation fo the [rust toolchain](https://www.rust-lang.org/tools/install) for your system of choice.
+- An up to date installation of the [rust toolchain](https://www.rust-lang.org/tools/install) for your system of choice.
 - A local instance of Astarte.
 See
 [Astarte in 5 minutes](https://docs.astarte-platform.org/astarte/latest/010-astarte_in_5_minutes.html)